dkruk/django-rest-start-template/README.md

 # Django REST start template
 Simple Django project template for REST API with my preferred setup.
 The template is just for a quick start and covers only the base things.
-If you looking for more complex templates, please look at projects like [django-project-template](https://github.com/jpadilla/django-project-template) or [wemake-django-template](https://github.com/wemake-services/wemake-django-template).

 ## Stack
 * Python 3.10;